EDITORIALS

 a

-ll manual testing means is a human interacts directly with software to check it works.
-You won’t need any scripts or automated frameworks – just a tester, the product, and a list of things to check.
-It sounds simple, and it is.
-That's the point!
+ll manual testing means is that a human interacts directly with software to check it works.
+There are no automation frameworks involved, just a tester, the product, and a list of things to check.
+This guide covers the types of manual testing, when to use each one, how to plan your sessions, and which tools help.

 What are the different types of manual testing?